-There were about 74,900 jobs for Procurement Clerk in 2016 (in the United States).
+In the United States, there were 74,900 jobs for Procurement Clerk in 2016.
 There is little to no growth in job opportunities for Procurement Clerk.
-The BLS estimates 7,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Procurement Clerk are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Vermont, Kentucky, or New Mexico.
 These states have the worst job growth for this type of profession.

 The salary for Procurement Clerks ranges between about $28,310 and $59,180 a year.

 Procurement Clerks who work in District of Columbia, Alaska, or Maryland, make the highest salaries.

 Below is a list of the median annual salaries for Procurement Clerks in different U.S. states.